andrebiedermann63/LumiScene/README.md

 _________________________________________________________________________________________________

 English:
-Light controler for Lighting for Model Houses, Model Trains, Dioramas with Neopixel.
+Light controler for lighting for Model houses, Doll's houses, Model trains, Dioramas with Neopixel.

 This is a versatile parameterizable light control for model houses etc. with Neopixel LEDs.
 The following are possible: - Different colors - Television simulations - Defective fluorescent tube effects - Fire effects - Loose contact effects - Different brightness levels - Sequences with different times and effects.